top of page

 Step 4: Ensure Alignment

-• Ensure that each team's or individual's OKRs align with the organization's top-level objectives.
+• Ensure each team’s or individual’s OKRs align with the organization’s top-level objectives.

-• There should be a clear line of sight from the company-level OKRs down to team and individual OKRs.
+• Maintain a clear line of sight from company-level OKRs down to team and individual OKRs.

 Step 5: Communicate and Cascade

-• Cascade OKRs from top-level leadership to teams and individuals, maintaining alignment at every level.
+• Cascade OKRs from top-level leadership to teams and individuals, ensuring alignment at every level.

 Step 6: Regularly Review and Update